 Insured person: 8.89% of gross earnings.

-The minimum daily earnings for contribution purposes are €40.62 or the minimum daily wage, whichever is higher.
+The minimum weekly earnings for contribution purposes for workers in industry are €177.42 or the minimum daily wage, whichever is greater.

 The minimum wage varies by sector and according to the category of employment.